-Some advanced architectures require a combination of credentials for multi-factor authentication with clients.
+Some advanced architectures require a combination of credentials for multifactor authentication with clients.
 These credentials can include a work or school account username and passwords, and app passwords.
 The requirements depend on how the authentication is performed.
 For clients that authenticate against an on-premises infrastructure, a work or school account username and password a required.
-For clients that authenticate against Azure AD, an app password is required.
+For clients that authenticate against Microsoft Entra ID, an app password is required.

 For example, suppose you have the following architecture:

-- Your on-premises instance of Active Directory is federated with Azure AD.
+- Your on-premises instance of Active Directory is federated with Microsoft Entra ID.